espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

 Quad/Dual Mode Chips
 ^^^^^^^^^^^^^^^^^^^^

-Features of different flashes are implemented in different ways and thus need speical support.
-The fast/slow read and Dual mode (DOUT/DIO) of almost all 24-bits address flash chips are supported, because they don't need any vendor-specific commands.
+Features of different flashes are implemented in different ways and thus need special support.
+The fast/slow read and Dual mode (DOUT/DIO) of almost all 24-bit address flash chips are supported, because they don't need any vendor-specific commands.

 Quad mode (QIO/QOUT) is supported on following chip types: